 The award winners of Nordisk Panorama Film Festival 2018

-On the night of the 25th of September the winners of the Nordisk Panorama Awards 2018 was announced.
+On the night of the 25th of September the winners of the Nordisk Panorama Awards 2018 were announced.
 The Awards Gala took place at Malmö Old City Hall and marks the end of a fantastic Nordisk Panorama Film festival 2018!

-For six days the Jury Members and the local audience have selected the best new Nordic Documentaries and Short Films, from 59 selected films, divided into four categories:
+For six days the jury members and the local audience have selected the best new Nordic Documentaries and Short Films, from 59 selected films, divided into four categories.

 Best Nordic Documentary

 The Deminer by Hogir Hirori (SWE), 2017, 83 min, (Sweden)

 The Best Nordic Documentary Award goes to a film which displayed incredible risk taking in following a character who put his life on the line every day, also putting the filmmaker in great danger.
 This portrait of a military man who dedicated his life to protecting civilians is portrayed through a great combination of archive footage and daring front line filmmaking.
 Throughout the documentary, the viewer faces a fear for the character as he goes about his work, creating a level of suspense which is rarely reached, and made we the Jury feel we’re in the hands of a skilled filmmaker as well as a brave documentarian.
 It is our honour to award the prize to The Deminer by Hogir Hirori.